Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: FCNC Suppression and Proton Stability

 \subsection{Vectorlike fermions and mixing-induced effects}

-Exotic fermions appearing in the decomposition of the $\mathbf{27}_F$ are removed from the low-energy spectrum through the vectorlike completion.
+Exotic fermions appearing in the projected \(E_7\)-derived spectrum are removed from the low-energy spectrum through the vectorlike completion.
+In the completed framework this lifting is naturally multi-threshold.
+Exceptional exotics may receive masses near \(M_{E_6}\), \(G(2)\)-charged exotics near \(M_\chi\), \(SU(3)_A\)-charged exotics near \(M_\Omega\), and purely abelian exotics near \(M_\Theta\simeq M_\Omega\).
 After symmetry breaking, the fermion mass matrices in a $(f_{\rm SM},\,f_{\rm ex})$ basis take the schematic form \cite{WeinbergQTF2}